 Licensed Geologist, RG is a Registered Geologist, PG is a Professional Geologist.
 All of these designations imply geology licensing by grandfathering

 or by examination for all of the 32 states with registration by examination.
 These designations are not to be confused with the designations of

 FG for the Fundamentals of Geology exam and PG for the Practice of Geology exam which is how the two portions of the ASBOG® exam are described.

-The ASBOG® exams are both 4 hour exams and are usually administered on the first Fridays in March and October.
+The ASBOG® exams are both 4 hour exams and are usually administered mid-March and the first Friday in October.
 The FG

 is given in the morning from 8am until noon and the PG is given from 1pm to 5pm.
 Additional information about the exam can be found in the

 ASBOG® Candidate Handbook which can be reviewed on the ASBOG® website (asbog.org).